Jun 07, 2024

 Urge urinary incontinence

-Urge incontinence is the most common type of incontinence in men and refers to a sudden, intense urge to urinate followed by involuntary leakage.
-One of the main causes of urge incontinence in men is an enlarged prostate, which causes bladder-emptying difficulties, and gives you the sensation of needing to pass urine when you don’t want to, including during the night.
-In some cases, such urges may be the result of bladder irritation from an infection, or bladder stones.
+In some cases, these urges may be the result of bladder irritation from an UTI, or bladder stones.
 It can also develop as a complication of a nerve- or brain-related illness such as stroke, Parkinson’s disease, or multiple sclerosis.
 But sometimes the cause is unknown.

-Uncover more Insights on Urge Incontinence:
+Some more Insights on Urge Incontinence:

 Stress urinary incontinence